mishushakov/dialogflow-inbox/README.md

 ![](https://i.imgur.com/LliWtRV.png)

-The picture doesn't face the reality, but gives you a good explanation of how it all works together

 First we have the E-Mail client (which is installed on your machine), which you use to send E-Mails

 Then, we have a Mailserver (SMTP, eg. Postfix), which we use as Ingress/Egress

-Finally, we have a cronjob (`inbox.py`), which fetches unread E-Mails from the IMAP-Server and forwards them to desired Dialogflow Agent to process them and send the response
+Finally, we have a cronjob (`inbox.py`), which retrieves unread E-Mails from the IMAP-Server and forwards them to desired Dialogflow Agent to process and respond

 ### Drawbacks